Dietary divergence of robust australopithecines

 What the hell was Australopithecus boisei doing?

-A face not even a mother could love, so now they’re extinct (from McCollum 1999 Fig. 1).
-Note the very tall face, flaring cheeks, and massive lower jaw which would have facilitated wicked-pisser chewing power.
+Cartoon of a “robust” australopith face, Fig. 1 from McCollum (1999).
+Note the very tall face, flaring cheeks, and massive lower jaw which would have facilitated wicked-pissah chewing power.

 For a while it’s been supposed that these ‘robust’ chewing adaptations in our weird, extinct evolutionary cousins (every family has those, right?) reflected a diet of hard objects requiring powerful crushing and grinding – things like hard fruits, seeds, Italian bread, etc. But a few years ago Peter Ungar and others (2008) examined the microscopic wear patterns on the surfaces of molar teeth of A. boisei and noted that they lacked the characteristic pits of a hard-object feeder.
 A. robustus on the other hand does have wear patterns more like an animal that ate hard foods.
 Why such a difference?
 Why the hell wasn’t boisei behaving robustly?

 Also in 2008 Nikolaas van der Merwe and colleagues analyzed the carbon isotopes preserved in the teeth of A. boisei and some other fossils.
 Briefly, plants utilize two isotopes of carbon (C12 and C13), but ‘prefer’ the lighter-weight C12.
 Some groups of plants like grasses have thrived because they’re less picky and can get by just as well with C13.
 Different kinds of plants, then, incorporate different amounts of these two carbon isotopes into their tissues, then when animals eat it, these isotopes get incorporated into the animal’s developing tissues, including tooth enamel.
-So by looking at the relative amounts of carbon in teeth, researchers can get a rough idea of whether an animal was eating more of the C13-loving or C13-loathing plants (or the animals eating the plants). van der Merwe and others found A. boisei to have a way higher percentage of the plants that don’t discriminate against C13 as much, possibly things like grass, sedges or terrestrial flowering plants.
+So by looking at the relative amounts of these two carbon isotopes in teeth, researchers can get a rough idea of whether an animal was eating more of the C13-loving or C13-loathing plants (or the animals eating the plants). van der Merwe and others found A. boisei to have a way higher percentage of the plants that don’t discriminate against C13 as much, possibly things like grass, sedges or terrestrial flowering plants.
 GRASS?!

 This raises interesting questions about the evolution of the robust group.
 Does their shared ‘robust’ morphology reflect common ancestry, with the subtle differences the result of their divergent diets?
 Or do the subtle differences indicate that they evolved separately but their diets for whatever reasons resulted in similar mechanical loading on their jaws and faces?
 It should also be noted that while the dates for South African cave sites are always a bit uncertain, it is possible that A. robustus persisted alongside genus Homo until around 1 million years ago, whereas the fossil record for A. boisei craps out around 1.4 million years ago – was A. boisei too specialized on crappy grass, resulting in its evolutionary demise?

-A horse-ish, human-ish hominid?
-Australopithecus boisei, rest in peace.
-2.1 – 1.4 mya.
+A horse-ish human-ish hominin, Australopithecus boisei, rest in peace.
+2.1 – 1.4 mya

 References